jarovo/jarovo.github.io/_posts/2022-05-18-Storm-lady.md

 ---
 layout: post
-description: A lady who did and didn't ofer me a ride because I was stupborn to ride home on my bicicle.
+description: To the lady who I refused to take
+             a ride with because I was stupborn to ride home on my bicicle.
-tags: poem
+tags: poem, english
 ---

     Waiting for the train
-    here it comes... the rain
+    when she comes... the rain!
-    in the far lands tunder-storm
+    in the far lands... tunder-storm
-    waiting on the step for horn
+    waiting on the step... train horn

+    Points the finger there my home...
+    I don't want to stay alone
+    in this stormy weather... bus!
+    Taking just 2 people - us.

-    to shout loud I'll be back home soon when there is no star no moon please come visit me at noon
+    Looking... there's no star no moon
+    please come visit me at noon
-    we'll go out and I'll make pun that this was a short rainy run it will last for eternity:
-    Awesome lady, see you pretty
-    soon.
+    we'll go out, we came home,
+    next adwenture?
+We'll make some.